Kushal997-das/Project-Guidance/CONTRIBUTING.md

   - Being an open source contributor doesn't just mean writing code, either.
 You can help out by writing documentation, tests, or even giving suggestions.

 ## Need more help?🤔
-You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:
+You can refer to the following articles on basics of Git and Github and also contact the Project [Mentor](https://github.com/Kushal997-das/), in case you are stuck:
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request)
 - [How to create a Pull Request](https://opensource.com/article/19/7/create-pull-request-github)